Peter van Onselen

-Peter van Onselen is an Australian political academic, author, political journalist and commentator.
-He is a contributing editor at The Australian newspaper.
+He was previously a weekly columnist at The Australian newspaper.
 Between 2010 and 2017, he hosted several programs at Sky News Australia.
-Since December 2018 he has served as Network 10's political editor and a co-host of The Project.
+From 2018 to 2023 he served as Network 10's political editor and as a co-host of TV show The Project.

 Early life

-Van Onselen was born in 1976 in Sydney, New South Wales and grew up in Coogee in the eastern suburbs of Sydney.
-He graduated from Scots College in Bellevue Hill in 1993, later continuing his studies via the University of New South Wales (UNSW) and the University of Western Australia.
+Van Onselen was born in 1976 in Sydney and grew up in Coogee in the eastern suburbs of Sydney.
+He graduated from Scots College in Bellevue Hill in 1993, later continuing his studies via the University of New South Wales and the University of Western Australia.

 He was awarded a PhD in political science from the University of Western Australia, converting his dissertation into a book.
 Van Onselen also holds a Bachelor of Arts with first-class honours in political science, majoring in philosophy, and a Masters in Policy Studies (with Distinction).
 Both degrees were obtained from the University of New South Wales.
 He has also completed a Master of Commerce (with Distinction) and was included in the Dean's honours list.

 Career

-Before completing his PhD and commencing his academic career, van Onselen worked for Tony Abbott as an adviser when Mr Abbott was the Minister for Workplace Relations in the Howard government in 2001.
+Before completing his PhD and commencing his academic career, van Onselen worked for Tony Abbott as an adviser when Abbott was the Minister for Workplace Relations in the Howard government in 2001.
 Van Onselen also previously worked as an intelligence analyst at the New South Wales Crime Commission.

 Academic career

-Van Onselen began an academic career at UNSW in 2002, and became an associate professor at Edith Cowan University in 2004, organising the politics and government program.
+Van Onselen began an academic career at University of New South Wales in 2002, and became an associate professor at Edith Cowan University in 2004, organising the politics and government program.
 From 2007 to 2008, van Onselen presented stories on the Nine Network's Sunday and wrote a column for The Bulletin.
-In early 2011, van Onselen left Edith Cowan University to become a Winthrop Professor and Foundation Chair of Journalism at the University of Western Australia.
+In early 2011, van Onselen left Edith Cowan University to become a Winthrop Professor and Foundation Chair of Journalism at the University of Western Australia (UWA).

 Van Onselen has written several politically themed books, including John Winston Howard (co-written with Wayne Errington), which was rated by The Wall Street Journal Asia as the best biography of 2007.
 Van Onselen has also written numerous refereed journal articles and conference papers, including articles for the Australian Journal of Political Science, the British Journal of Legislative Studies.
-He has also written columns and opinion pieces for a range of newspapers, including The Sydney Morning Herald, The Age, The Australian Financial Review, The Canberra Times and The Courier-Mail.
+He has also written columns and opinion pieces for a range of newspapers, including The Sydney Morning Herald, The Age, the Australian Financial Review, The Canberra Times and The Courier-Mail.

 In May 2018, he was appointed Professor of Policy at Griffith Business School, Griffith University, Brisbane.

+As of May 2025 he is Winthrop Professor of Politics & Public Policy at UWA.